bitrise-io/devcenter/docs/webhooks/trigger-map.md

 __Debugging - what happens with webhooks related to un-mapped branches__

-You can't limit Webhooks by branch in most of the services, so [bitrise.io](https://www.bitrise.io) will still receive a webhook call for every code push of other branches, but it won't start a build unless it finds a matching filter in the `trigger_map`, which specifies a `workflow` to be selected for the build.
+You can't limit Webhooks by branch in most of the source code hosting services, so [bitrise.io](https://www.bitrise.io) will still receive a webhook call for every code push of other branches, but it won't start a build unless it finds a matching filter in the `trigger_map`, which specifies a `workflow` to be selected for the build.
 _This is also true if you use the __Build Trigger API__ directly._

 You can see all the ignored calls on your [Activity page on bitrise.io](http://www.bitrise.io/activity).
+This means that if you think a given event should have started a build but it did not, you should check your `Activity` page (or your source code hosting service's Webhook history - more info a bit below) to find out why it did not trigger a build.

 An ignored build call entry in the Activity list looks like: